tom-m-white/Parity/README.md

 - Automated scraping using Selenium with human-like delays to bypass captchas and gather data dynamically
 - HTML parsing to extract product information from complex DOM structures with `lxml`
 - Cross-platform search support for multiple e-commerce sites (eBay, Amazon, and more)
-- Clean data output exported as CSV or JSON files
+- Clean data output exported as CSV files
 - Automatic photo and link extraction for each listing
 - Future goal: unified web UI for real-time price tracking and notifications